wildfly/quickstart/hibernate4/README.md

 Add the Correct Dependencies
 ---------------------------

-JBoss Enterprise Application Platform 6 and JBoss AS 7 both provide Hibernate 3, Hibernate 4 (as ORM), and JPA support.
+JBoss Enterprise Application Platform 6 and JBoss AS 7 both provide Hibernate 3, Hibernate 4, and JPA support.

 If you use Hibernate 4 packaged within JBoss Enterprise Application Platform 6 or JBoss AS 7, you will need to first import the JPA API.